Related Post

 Happy New Years

-Tricia said in January 1st, 2010 at 2:22 pm
+January 1, 2010 at 2:22 pm

 Sandy we’re just like your family.
 Several years ago – perhaps most of this last decade, the adults haven’t really exchanged gifts at all … it’s just the kids that get gifts and now most of the nephews and nieces in the family are in their 20’s so they don’t usually get gifts either.